flythereddflagg/flythereddflagg.github.io/python_book/docs/08-Formatted-Strings.md

 - `print("Prices for cheese: ${}/1 oz, ${}/5 oz, ${}/10 oz".format(1.23, 5.35, 9.84))`

    Each pair of braces is replaced by each value, in order, as they appear in the comma-separated list inside the parentheses.
 This is the default behavior if no format instructions in the braces are given.
 This is executed in the same way on line 24.
 If you notice in the case of line 24, there are numbers in the braces.
 Each of these is an index number that counts from 0.
-(NOTE: In Python, counting *always* begins with 0.
-I.E. `0, 1, 2, ...` instead of `1, 2, 3, ...`.
-We will explain more about this when we discuss lists and iterables.)
-This means that when you write the following `"{1}".format("First", "Second")` you are commanding `.format("First", "Second")` to replace that text with `"Second"`.
-If the string were instead `"{0}"`the text would be replace by `"First"`

 - `print("Would you like {2}, {0} or {1}?".format("Brie", "Gouda", "Cheddar"))`

   As above you are putting indexes in the format braces.
 But what we see here is that you can put them in any order you want and even repeat them if you wish.
 (See "Hone your Skills" for an example of repetition.)

+  ***Note***: *In Python, counting always begins with 0.
+I.E. `0, 1, 2, ...` instead of `1, 2, 3, ...`.
+We will explain more about this when we discuss lists and iterables.)
+This means that when you write the following `"{1}".format("First", "Second")` you are commanding `.format("First", "Second")` to replace that text with `"Second"`.
+If the string were instead `"{0}"`the text would be replace by `"First"`*

 - ```python
   print("""